Latent period (epidemiology): Latent period

-In some cases, the pre-infectious or latent period and the incubation period coincide and are mostly of the same duration.
+In some cases, the pre-infectious or latent period and the incubation period end at approximately the same time.
 In this case, the infected individual becomes infectious at around the same time they start showing symptoms.
 In certain other infectious diseases such as smallpox or SARS, the host becomes infectious after the onset of symptoms.
 In this case, the latent period is longer than the incubation period.
 In these two cases, the disease can be effectively controlled using symptomatic surveillance.
 A related term is the duration of shedding or the shedding period, which is defined as the time duration during which a host or patient excretes pathogens through saliva, urine, feces or other bodily fluids.

 However, for some infectious diseases, the symptoms of the clinical disease may appear after the host becomes infectious.
-In this case, the pre-infectious or latent period has a shorter duration than the incubation period, the infectious period begins before the end of the incubation period and the host can infect others for some time without showing any noticeable symptoms.
-This early or mild stage of infection whose symptoms stay below the level of clinical detection is called subclinical infection and the individual concerned is called an asymptomatic carrier of the disease.
-For example, in HIV/AIDS, the incubation period lasts years longer than the latent period.
-So an HIV infected individual can show no symptoms and unwittingly infect other susceptible individuals for many years.
-In COVID-19, the infectious period begins approximately 2 days before the onset of symptoms and 44% of the secondary infections may happen during this pre-symptomatic stage.
+In this case, the pre-infectious or latent period has a shorter duration than the incubation period, the infectious period begins before the end of the incubation period and the host can infect others for some time was hout showing any noticeable symptoms.
+This period of infectiousness before the onset of noticeable symptoms is referred to as the presymptomatic period, and transmission occurring during it is called presymptomatic transmission.
+When an infected host remains without clinically apparent symptoms, the infection may be described as a subclinical infection.
+An individual who harbors and can transmit the pathogen without developing clinical symptoms may be described as an asymptomatic carrier.
+This differs from presymptomatic infection, in which the host is not yet symptomatic but will subsequently develop symptoms.

+For example, in COVID-19, the infectious period begins approximately 2 days before the onset of symptoms and 44% of the secondary infections may happen during this pre-symptomatic stage.
 In these kinds of cases with a significant number of pre-symptomatic (asymptomatic) transmissions, symptomatic surveillance-based disease control measures (such as isolation, contact tracing, enhanced hygiene, etc.) are likely to have their effectiveness reduced, because a significant portion of the transmission may take place before the onset of symptoms and this has to be taken into account when designing control measures.

 The infectious period is a very important element in the infectious disease spreading dynamics.
-If the infectious period is long, then the measure of secondary infections (represented by the basic reproduction number, R_{0}) will generally be larger, regardless of the infectiousness of the disease.
-For example, even though HIV/AIDS has a very low transmission potential per sexual act, its basic reproduction number is still very high because of its unusually long infectious period spanning many years.
+If the infectious period is long, then all else being equal, the measure of secondary infections (represented by the basic reproduction number, R_{0}) will generally be larger.
+For example, HIV can remain transmissible for many years in the absence of effective treatment, so its prolonged infectious period can contribute substantially to transmission despite relatively low transmission probability per sexual act.
 From the viewpoint of controlling an epidemic, the goal is to reduce the effective infectious period either by treatment or by isolating the patient from the community.
 Sometimes a treatment can paradoxically increase the effective infectious period by preventing death through supportive care and thereby increasing the probability of infection of other individuals.